For someone in a committed relationship, an emotional affair is a worrisome symptom of something deeper.

 Just because an emotional affair does not have an active sexual component does not mean that it will never turn into full-blown sexual infidelity.

-It often does, and that's why it's essential to understand why these emotional connections are so destructive.
+It often does, and that's why it's essential to understand how to end an emotional affair because these intense connections are so destructive.

 Understanding Emotional Affairs

 Disclosing secrets, seeking comfort, talking about life, joking around, and spending considerable time together — either in person or online — define emotional affairs.

 Essentially, the sharing of thoughts and activities that you should be sharing with your spouse has shifted to another person.

 Why Emotional Affairs Are So Hard to End

 The friends-with-emotional-benefits relationship that you find yourself in may have started like a normal friendship.